p2/OAuth2/README.md

 By default the OS browser will be used for authorization if there is no access token present in the keychain.
 To start authorization call **`authorize()`** or the convenience method `authorizeEmbeddedFrom(<# UIViewController or NSWindow #>)`.

-The latter configures `authConfig` like so: changes `authorizeEmbedded` to `true` and sets a root view controller, from which to present the login screen, as `authorizeContext`.
+The latter configures `authConfig` like so: changes `authorizeEmbedded` to `true` and sets a root view controller/window, from which to present the login screen, as `authorizeContext`.
 See [_Advanced Settings_](#advanced-settings) for other options.

 **Starting with iOS 9**, `SFSafariViewController` will be used when enabling embedded authorization.